 - 1. Support efforts preserving local innovation and retaining Napa County's responsiveness to local needs, while opposing efforts that restrict local control. - 2.
 Oppose efforts to realign responsibility for oversight of resources without commensurate oversight.
 Where changes to critical systems occur, support mandatory participation of responsible entities rather than voluntary. - 3.
-Support the requirement that Counties receive "right of first refusal" for the Enhanced Care Management benefit for the populations it already has primary responsibility for such as the severely mentally ill, substance use disorders and severely emotionally disturbed, .
-Support legislation requiring contracting with County providers in all such instances to ensure alignment and control of services to those populations. - Support measures that protect or enhance funding for local safety net systems such as Public Health, County Behavioral Health, County Welfare Programs, and Emergency Medical Response Services, and oppose changes that reduce funding or negatively impact local public resources. - 5.
-Support any new contract or obligation created through CalAIM be "fully funded" (i.e., ensure sufficiency of any payment rates) so as not to place an additional financial burden on local taxpayers as required in Proposition 30.
+Support the requirement that Counties receive "right of first refusal" for services, such as the Enhanced Care Management benefit- for the populations it already has primary responsibility for such as the severely mentally ill, substance use disorders and severely emotionally disturbed, for high risk, complex care cases, and resultant transition of case management from Public Health Divisions or Departments.
+Support legislation requiring contracting with County providers in all such instances to ensure alignment and control of services to those populationswhere responsibility is changed. - Support measures that protect or enhance funding for local safety net systems such as Public Health, County Behavioral Health, County Welfare Programs, and Emergency Medical Response Services, and oppose changes that reduce funding or negatively impact local public resources.

+- 5. Support any new contract or obligation created through the_CalAIM_Medi-Cal HCA process be "fully funded" (i.e., ensure sufficiency of any payment rates) so as not to place an additional financial burden on local taxpayers as required in Proposition 30.
 Oppose the creation of new "unfunded mandates" through this process. - 6.
 Support administrative changes or legal measures that create opportunities to streamline processes that decrease the administrative burden related to service provision, including full integration of behavioral health funding, contracting, and regulatory oversight, and channel these savings back into patient care.
-Oppose administrative changes or legislative actions that increase the administrative burden to local government, without adequate funding to offset this impact.

-- 7. Support efforts requiring Medi-Cal investment in critical local systems infrastructure, particularly that which has not in the past received dedicated funding at adequate levels from the State such as health information systems, public facilities infrastructure, housing, and specialty care facilities. - 8.
+Oppose administrative changes or legislative actions that increase the administrative burden to local government, without adequate funding to offset this impact. - 7.
+Support efforts requiring Medi-Cal investment in critical local systems infrastructure, particularly that which has not in the past received dedicated funding at adequate levels from the State such as health information systems, public facilities infrastructure, housing, and specialty care facilities. - 8.
 Support efforts to increase accountability and a focus on patient outcomes for all aspects of the Medi-Cal system from the State and local government, to managed care plans, to the provider network. - Support efforts to ensure that the National Committee for Quality Assurance (NCQA) accreditation remains an optional requirement for local government agencies and its subcontractors.